S4Sleep: Elucidating the design space of deep-learning-based sleep stage classification models: Introduction

 \section{Introduction}

 Sleep disorders, which are prevalent and can have severe implications for patients' health and overall well-being, are known to lead to significant morbidity \cite{panossian2009review, pavlova2019sleep}.
-Primary care practice commonly involves managing various significant sleep disorders including insomnia, sleep-disordered breathing, hypersomnia/narcolepsy, circadian rhythm disorders, parasomnias, and sleep-related movement disorders \cite{pavlova2019sleep}.
-Within clinical practice, sleep staging is necessary to understand the structure and quality of sleep, enabling the diagnosis of sleep disorders and informing appropriate treatment strategies.
+Primary care practice commonly involves managing various major sleep disorders, including insomnia, sleep-disordered breathing, hypersomnia/narcolepsy, circadian rhythm disorders, parasomnias, and sleep-related movement disorders \cite{pavlova2019sleep}.
+Within clinical practice, sleep staging is crucial for assessing the structure and quality of sleep, enabling the diagnosis of sleep disorders and informing appropriate treatment strategies.
 It also facilitates sleep research, providing insights into sleep patterns and physiological processes during different stages of sleep.

-\header{Sleep staging} Sleep staging refers to inferring the state of human sleep into one of five or six sleep stages: wake stage (W), non-rapid-eye-movement (NREM) stages (N1-N3 or N1-N4 depending on the annotation standard), rapid-eye-movement stage (REM).
-The gold standard measurement setup for sleep staging is polysomnography (PSG), which typically comprises a range of different sensor modalities such as electroencephalography (EEG), electrooculogram (EOG), electromyography (EMG), electrocardiography (ECG), pulse oximetry, and respiratory signals.
-The EEG is the most critical modality, which is why most single-channel automatic sleep staging algorithms rely on a single (average) EEG channel.
+\header{Sleep staging} Sleep staging refers to categorizing the state of human sleep into one of five or six sleep stages: wake stage (W), non-rapid-eye-movement (NREM) stages (N1-N3 or N1-N4 depending on the annotation standard), and rapid-eye-movement (REM) stage.
+The gold standard measurement setup for sleep staging is polysomnography (PSG), which typically comprises a range of different sensor modalities, such as electroencephalography (EEG), electrooculogram (EOG), electromyography (EMG), electrocardiography (ECG), pulse oximetry, and respiratory signals.
+The EEG is the most critical modality; therefore, most single-channel automatic sleep staging algorithms rely on a single representative EEG channel.
 The configurations of EEG montages and the availability of other sensor modalities vary widely across datasets.
-The annotation process is formalized through American Academy of Sleep Medicine (AASM) guidelines \cite{iber2007aasm} or Rechtschaffen and Kales (R\&K) guidelines \cite{hobson1969manual}, and is usually performed for segments of 30 seconds, referred to as epochs.
-The assessment of an overnight PSG recording by a human expert is a tedious process, which requires up to several hours of work, and is subject to a high inter-rater variability \cite{DANKERHOPFE2009,Rosenberg2013}.
+The annotation process is formalized through the American Academy of Sleep Medicine (AASM) guidelines \cite{iber2007aasm} or the Rechtschaffen and Kales (R\&K) guidelines \cite{hobson1969manual} and is usually performed for 30-second segments, referred to as epochs.
+The assessment of an overnight PSG recording by a human expert is a tedious process, requiring up to several hours of work, and is subject to considerable inter-rater variability \cite{DANKERHOPFE2009,Rosenberg2013}.